How Leverage Increases Forex Trading Profits and Loses?

 Total= 1000 - 500

-Total= $500 you have just lost half of your trading account balance
+Total= $500 you've just lost half of your trading account balance

 Example 3: (Leverage 20:1 or 0.2 Lots)